-Ceilings Visually inspected from floor level.
-Plaster board type.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Brick built and plastered on the hard.
+Timber stud type clad in plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The floors within the property are of suspended timber construction.
-No inspection of the sub floor area was available and an inspection of flooring was further restricted due to fitted floor coverings, and furnishings.
+No inspection of the sub-floor area was available and an inspection of flooring was further restricted due to fitted floor coverings and furnishings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finish incorporates soft wood throughout.
-In addition there are semi modern floor and wall storage units installed within the kitchen area.

-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There are no open fires within the property.
+The internal joinery finish incorporates mainly softwood with a number of hardwood and glazed panel doors.
+Chimney breasts and fireplaces None.
+Internal decorations Visually inspected.
+Wallpaper and paint finish throughout.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains power supply installed serving 13 amp outlets.
+The electricity meter is located within the hall cupboard.
+Our valuation presumes there are no additional repayments levied via the electricity bill in respect of energy efficiency measures funded by the Green Deal.
+At present there is limited market evidence to demonstrate whether Green Deal funding has any impact on value or future saleability.